 $50,000 invested in Vanguard funds and ETFs at Vanguard gets you the Voyager status.
 It qualifies you for the optional Personal Advisor Service — you pay 0.3% to have your accounts managed and your questions answered by a human advisor.

 It’s a good milestone to hit if you want the Personal Advisor Service.
 Otherwise the Voyager status doesn’t do much.
 You get a different customer service phone number.
-You get $7 trades for stocks and non-Vanguard ETFs, which you can easily get elsewhere without $50k.
-Vanguard funds and ETFs trade free for everyone anyway.
-You get low balance fees waived without e-statements; you want e-statements anyway.
+Trading commission on Vanguard mutual funds and all stocks and ETFs is zero for everyone anyway.

-Also don’t mistake the Flagship rep for an advisor.
+Don’t mistake the Flagship rep for an advisor.
 The Flagship rep is still in the customer service role.
-If you need advice, ask the Flagship rep to arrange a meeting with an advisor.
-See previous article The Right And Wrong Types of Questions For Customer Service.
+Make sure you only ask the right type of questions.
+See The Right And Wrong Types of Questions For Customer Service.

-If you are interested in actively managed funds, with Flagship status you can invest in closed funds.
+If you are interested in actively managed funds, with Flagship status you can invest in closed funds that aren’t available to other customers.
 The notable closed funds are PRIMECAP, PRIMECAP Core, and Capital Opportunity funds, all of which are managed by PRIMECAP Management Company.
 All beat the market by a good margin, which is why they are closed.
-If these funds continue to beat the market on a risk-adjusted basis, being able to invest in them could be worth much more than the 25 free trades.
+If these funds continue to beat the market on a risk-adjusted basis, being able to invest in them could be worth it.
 Of course that’s a big if.

-It takes $10 million in Vanguard funds and ETFs to become Flagship Select.
+It takes $5 million in Vanguard funds and ETFs to become Flagship Select.
 You get more attention from Vanguard.
 You can have personal consultations with Vanguard experts.
-You get 500 free trades but I doubt anyone at this level will care much about free trades.

 Say No To Management Fees